 Shutter (S) mode

-The D7000 adjusts aperture to achieve optimum exposure given your selected shutter speed.
+The DSLR adjusts aperture to achieve optimum exposure given your selected shutter speed.
 Using your selected ISO, aperture is adjusted first, but if maximum or minimum aperture is reached and exposure not achieved, then ISO is adjusted.

 If you set ISO higher than Maximum sensitivity, the latter is used in place of your setting as the start ISO.